 - Did I get the job?
 (Don't be impatient.
 They'll let you know.)

-Questions to Ask the Interviewer Listed By Type of Job
+More Questions to Ask the Interviewer

-Interview Questions You Will Be Asked
+Interview Questions You'll Be Asked

 In addition to preparing a list of questions to ask the hiring manager, it's also important to review the most common interview questions you'll likely be asked so you can think about how you will answer.